+Development is directed to areas with Development Boundaries as listed in the policy and defined on the Local Plan Policies Map.
+Development in these areas could be acceptable, notwithstanding other policies, constraints, and other material considerations.
+It is important to note that just because an area has a Development Boundary, it does not mean that all proposals for development in the area are necessarily acceptable.
+The sensitivities of the Broads in terms of biodiversity, landscape, cultural heritage, and flood risk mean that careful consideration must be given to the appropriateness of developing a site, and each proposal will be determined against this and other policies of the Plan.
+Outside the defined Development Boundaries, new residential development will not be permitted except in the circumstances defined in the other housing policies.

+Recently, Transport East undertook work looking into Transport Related Social Exclusion (TRSE).
+This could mean being unable to access services such as childcare, health provision and leisure opportunities, having limited choices of good job and education opportunities, facing poverty and financial hardship because of transport costs or facing significant stress and anxiety from using the transport system as part of everyday life.
+Transport East say there are several identified contributors to TRSE, including poor provision of local public transport, unsuitable conditions to facilitate walking, cycling and wheeling in car-dominated environments, and a high-level of car dependency that result from these factors.
+Directing development to areas with services and good public and other sustainable transport provision is important.

-- 59 notwithstanding other policies, constraints and other material considerations.
-It is - 60 important to note that just because an area has a Development Boundary, it does not mean - 61 that all proposals for development in the area are necessarily acceptable.
-The sensitivities - 62 of the Broads in terms of biodiversity, landscape, cultural heritage and flood risk mean that - careful consideration must be given to the appropriateness of developing a site, and each - 64 proposal will be determined against this and other policies of the Plan.
-Outside the defined - 65 Development Boundaries, new residential development will not be permitted except in the - 66 circumstances defined in the other housing policies. - 67 The areas with Development Boundaries are rolled forward from the 2014 Site Specific - 68 Policies Local Plan for the Broads 2019.
-To support the Authority's approach, a Development - 69 Boundaries Topic Paper and a Settlement Study have been produced.
-This work assesses the - 70 suitability of settlements for Development Boundaries and seeks to justify why the four - 71 three areas (Horning, Oulton Broad, Thorpe St Andrew and Wroxham and Hoveton) have - 72 Development Boundaries. - 73 Development Boundaries are also important for residential moorings.
-One of the key criteria - of policy DM37 relates to the mooring being within or adjacent to a Development Boundary - 75 (a Broads Authority Development Boundary or one of our constituent Councils').
-The - Authority also regards other sites as suitable for residential moorings that are not adjacent - 77 to Development Boundaries.
-These sites, which are allocated in the Local Plan, are in - 78 Brundall (BRU6), Horning (HOR7 and HOR9), Loddon and Chedgrave (LOD1 and CHE1) - 79 Beccles (BEC2), Somerleyton (SOM1) and Stalham (STA1).
-While the sites covered by these - 80 policies are not deemed suitable for Development Boundaries to reflect constraints on the - land, they are still accessible to services and facilities that make them suitable for residential - 82 moorings. - 83 Some development proposals could be acceptable outside of Development Boundaries in - 84 exceptional circumstances, although this will depend on detail, constraints in the area and - accordance with other adopted policies and the NPPF, such as DM38 (dwellings for rural - 86 enterprises) and DM40 (replacement dwellings). - 87 If a proposal is considered to potentially have an effect on an internationally designated site, - 88 it will need to be considered against the Habitats Regulations and a project level - 89 Appropriate Assessment undertaken.
-With respect to recreation impacts, development - 90 would need to mitigate and this would most easily be done by paying either the Norfolk or - 91 Suffolk Coast RAMS tariff (and depending on scale, there may be a need for green - 92 infrastructure provision).
-Proposals for development in Thorpe St Andrew and Wroxham - and Hoveton face nutrient enrichment issues and mitigation will be required. - 94 Development Boundary for Horning
+To support the Authority's approach, a Development Boundaries Topic Paper and a Settlement Study have been produced.
+This work assesses the suitability of settlements for

+Development Boundaries and seeks to justify why the three areas (Oulton Broad, Thorpe St Andrew and Wroxham and Hoveton) have Development Boundaries.

+Development Boundaries are also important for residential moorings.
+One of the key criteria of policy PUBDM46 relates to the mooring being within or adjacent to a Development Boundary (a Broads Authority Development Boundary or one of our constituent Councils').
+The Authority also regards other sites as suitable for residential moorings that are not adjacent to Development Boundaries.
+These sites, which are allocated in the Local Plan, are in Brundall (PUBBRU6), Loddon and Chedgrave (POLOD1 and PUBCHE1) Gillingham (PUBGIL1), Somerleyton (PUBSOM1) and Stalham (PUBSTA1).
+While the sites covered by these policies are not deemed suitable for Development Boundaries to reflect constraints on the land, they are still accessible to services and facilities that make them suitable for residential moorings.

-The Broads part of the village is a substantial length of river frontage of varying character and a range of uses, including dwellings, shops, pubs and boatvards.
-Trees, garden planting 96 and lawns, and open space also contribute to the character of the area.
-Local services include shops, public houses, post office, recreation ground, primary school and pre-school.
-98 A regular bus service runs to Wroxham/Norwich and Stalham.
-Although there are no 100 significant undeveloped areas within the core of the village (apart from those important as open space, etc., and dealt with under other, there is some potential scope for incremental 102 renewal and replacement development, subject to other policies on flood risk.
-The 103 boundary has been drawn to specifically exclude the southern 'water gardens' plots area, the immediate riverside where this is currently unbuilt, and more generally excluding 104 gardens, etc., to reflect the Government's definition of previously developed land.
-For development proposals in Horning, of particular importance is policy DM2 regarding water quality and Knackers Wood Water Recycling Centre constraints (see Sites Specifics section of this Local Plan).
-108
+Some development proposals could be acceptable outside of Development Boundaries in exceptional circumstances, although this will depend on detail, constraints in the area and accordance with other adopted policies and the NPPF, such as PUBDM47 (dwellings for rural enterprises) and PUBDM50 (replacement dwellings).

+If a proposal is considered to potentially have an effect on a habitat site, it will need to be considered against the Habitats Regulations and a project level Appropriate Assessment undertaken.
+With respect to recreation impacts, development would need to mitigate, and this would most easily be done by paying either the Norfolk or Suffolk Coast RAMS tariff (and depending on scale, there may be a need for green infrastructure provision).
+Proposals for development in Thorpe St Andrew and Wroxham and Hoveton face nutrient enrichment issues and mitigation will be required.